section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

   - url: /engineering-education/react-native-agora-livestreaming-app/hero.jpg
     alt: React Native Agora Livestreaming App
 ---
 Want to learn how to build a cool and simple Livestreaming app using React Native?
 In this tutorial, we will do so using [Agora](https://www.agora.io/en/about-us/), which is a video, voice, and live interactive streaming platform.
-It includes embedded voice and video chat, real-time recording, interactive live streaming, and real-time messaging.
+It includes embedded voice and video chat, real-time recording, interactive livestreaming, and real-time messaging.
 <!--more-->
 Keep reading to find out.

 ### Goals
-By the end of this tutorial, you’ll understand
+By the end of this tutorial, you’ll know:

-- How to create/join a live stream using Agora.
+- How to create/join a livestream using Agora.

-- How to share a room code for others to join the live stream.
+- How to share a room code for others to join the livestream.

-- How to add event listeners on the live stream to listen to various state changes.
+- How to add event listeners on the livestream to listen to various state changes.

 ### Prerequisites
 This article will not cover tutorial aspects of how React/React Native works.
 If you don't know how to work with it, please refer to [some tutorials](https://reactnative.dev/docs/tutorial) before beginning with this project.